George (Blackadder): Development

 Tim McInnerny, who had starred in The Black Adder and Blackadder II as Lord Percy Percy, was afraid to be typecast in comedic roles and decided not to appear in the third instalment of Blackadder, though he did appear in the episode "Nob and Nobility", as Lord Topper, a snobbish aristocrat who claims to be The Scarlet Pimpernel, and returned in the fourth series playing Captain Kevin Darling.
 The Prince George character was created as a new "incompetent sidekick" for the title character.
 He was modelled on George IV of the United Kingdom, who served as prince regent between 1811 and 1820.
-Laurie had previously guest starred in the final two episodes of Blackadder II, and the producers decided to cast him in the role of Prince George.
+Laurie had previously guest starred in the final two episodes of Blackadder II, making his debut appearance in the episode "Beer" as Simon Partridge and then the series finale episode, "Chains" as the main antagonist, Prince Ludwig the Indestructible, an evil German master of disguise later responsible for killing all the members of the court and the producers decided to cast him in the role of Prince George.
 Laurie's physical appearance differed significantly from that of George IV, who was obese during the time of his regency.
 Writers Ben Elton and Richard Curtis were unfazed by this, referring to George as "a fat, flatulent git", an appropriate description for the real Prince rather than Laurie.

 Laurie was supposed to wear a monocle as Lt.
-George, the character's second incarnation, but eventually decided against it after it kept falling out of his eye.
+George, the character's second incarnation, but eventually decided against it after it kept falling out of grasp.
 Laurie reprised the role of Prince George in the Christmas special Blackadder's Christmas Carol, and portrayed a new character, Lord Pigmot, set in the distant future.
 He also appeared in the millennium special Blackadder: Back & Forth, playing the Roman Consul Georgius and the modern day Major George Bufton-Tufton, The Viscount Bufton-Tufton.
 Although no new series or specials were made, the creators of the series have commented on various proposals over the years; one possibility was a film in which the main characters return as a 1960s' rock band, with George playing the guitar and keyboard.
 Curtis later said Laurie's international success with House would make a new Blackadder installment difficult.